 - Interviews are offered in mid-October and will take place late October through mid-January.
 All interviews will be held virtually

 - You must have passed USMLE/COMLEX Step 1, Step 2 CS and CK to start residency.

 - We are unable to provide rotations for current medical students from outside of the USA.
 The current information is on the Henry Ford Hospital undergraduate medical education programs available here.

 - All our positions will be offered through the NRMP match.
 You should be ECFMG certified by the time the match list is submitted.

-- You must be ready to start hospital orientation for residency by June 20, 2018.
+- You must be ready to start hospital orientation for residency by approximately June 20, 2021.
 Failure to not appear for residency orientation is considered a NRMP Match violation and could have serious consequences.

 - No Smoking: HFHS will no longer enroll/hire residents and fellows who use products containing nicotine.
 The nicotine test will be administered as part of the pre-employment health screen.
 Testing positive is a failure to meet the conditions of employment and considered a violation of the HFHS employment contract and match agreement.
 Applicants who test positive for nicotine will not be allowed to start their program.
 They may be re-tested in 90 days, but programs will not be obligated to hold the position for the applicant.

 - Flu Shots: Henry Ford employees who work in clinical and non-clinical positions are required to receive an annual flu vaccination.
 This applies to all residents and fellows, as well as physicians, nurses, students, transporters, volunteers, housekeepers, clerical, lab and dietary staff and employees in non-clinical positions.
 Employees may only decline vaccination if they provide documentation of an acceptable medical or religious reason.